RMS-DAIM/introduction-to-image-analysis/Pages/Installation-Instructions.md

 ## Installing conda

-1. Install Miniconda by following the installation instructions for your operating system at [this page](https://docs.anaconda.com/free/miniconda/miniconda-install/)
+1. Install Miniconda by following the installation instructions for your operating system at [this page](https://docs.anaconda.com/free/miniconda/miniconda-install/).
+You can ignore the optional step 2.
 2. Please check that the installation worked properly by opening the Terminal (MacOS) or Anaconda Prompt (Windows) and typing `conda list`.
 If conda has been installed correctly, a list of installed packages appears.

 FAQ: "What should I do if I already have `conda` installed on my machine?"